jessecalton/WatchNext/README.md

 ## Test-Screenings 📼

-A working prototype of the app can be viewed by visiting:
+The most recent deployment of WatchNext can be viewed at:

 <http://what2watchnext.herokuapp.com/>